peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write(BigInteger bigint,
      OutputStream stream)`<br>
  Deprecated.
-Pass an EInteger to this method instead.
+Pass an EInteger to the Write method instead.
- Pass an EInteger to this method instead.
+ Pass an EInteger to the Write method instead.
 * `static void Write(boolean value,
      OutputStream stream)`<br>
  Writes a Boolean value in CBOR format to a data stream.